 In this pattern, organizations move from either the left or the right side of the matrix to the middle.
 By experimenting they notice a completely internal or external approach isn’t a great fit for them, and they start to balance their actions and introduce measures that are located both at the internal and external side of the matrix.

 How to translate all of this into actionable strategies?
 On the below matrix we mapped a range of 16 actions that correspond to the 4 archetypes.

 So after you noted where you are on the matrix and where you want to go, the innovation matrix will also help you orient which strategy to take and how to translate this into action.

-Want to turn your innovation strategy into action?
-One of the consultants will be happy to guide you through the process.
+Need any help to turn your innovation strategy into action?
+One of our experts will be happy to guide you through the process.